Book your Thassos Accommodation HERE ! Directly with the owner.

 Marble Beach during winter Thassos Travel Tips

-Can I walk to Marble Beach?
+Can I walk to Marble Beach Thassos?

 You certainly can.
 The only question is if you want.
 The shortest route from Limenas is about 8 kilometers.
 Yet, the distance is the least of your concern.
 Many cars may come by during this short hike and raise that annoying marble dust into your face.